PART 2A OF FORM ADV: FIRM BROCHURE

 Additional information about ETC may be found in Item 10 of this brochure.

 With respect to its discretionary accounts, Evercore Wealth is authorized to make the following determinations in accordance with client objectives and restrictions without obtaining prior consent from the client: (1) which securities or instruments, including affiliated and non-affiliated mutual funds and exchange-traded funds to buy or sell; (2) the total amount of securities or instruments to buy or sell; (3) the executing broker or dealer for any transaction; (4) the commission rates or commission equivalents charged for transactions; and (5) whether to invest client assets in third-party investment manager products and services, such as separate account portfolios or pooled investments or fund products, and if so, determining the total amount to invest.
-Such authorization, including any client-imposed restrictions is outlined in each discretionary client’s Agreement and Investment Policy Statement.
+Such authorization, including any client-imposed restrictions is outlined in each discretionary client’s Agreement and/or Investment Policy Statement.

 It is Evercore Wealth’s policy to vote proxies consistent with its fiduciary duty to clients.
 Evercore Wealth shall generally be responsible for voting proxies on behalf of client accounts; however, clients may retain proxy voting authority.
 In cases where clients retain proxy voting authority, clients will receive proxy materials and other solicitations directly from their account custodian or the transfer agent.
 Clients may contact Evercore Wealth with questions about a particular solicitation by contacting us at (212) 822-7620.

-In cases where Evercore Wealth votes proxies, including matters involving EWMCX where Evercore Wealth is acting as the investment manager to the fund, the Firm shall vote in the best interests of its clients with a goal towards maximizing shareholder value.
+In cases where Evercore Wealth votes proxies, including matters involving EWMCX where Evercore Wealth is acting as the investment manager to the Fund, the Firm shall vote in the best interests of its clients with a goal towards maximizing shareholder value.

 Evercore Wealth’s complete proxy voting policy and procedures and a record of all proxy votes cast on behalf of clients are available upon request by contacting the Chief Compliance Officer at (212) 822-7620.